khairufde/7daysforecast/README.md

 :x:Not Recommended:
 <br />

-Liverpool have fluktuatif precipitation probabilty and did not have 3 consecutive low precipitation probability, sometimes the probability close to or surpases 70%, making it a high-risk choice.
+Liverpool have fluctuating precipitation probabilty and did not have 3 consecutive low precipitation probability, sometimes the probability close to or surpases 70%, making it a high-risk choice.
 <br />

-<h2>Technologies:</h2>
+<h2>Tools:</h2>

 <b/>
 1. Python (Pandas, SQLAlchemy, requests_cache)